 What’s the class size?

-The group size is going to be limited to 15 people - small enough that you get lots and lots of practice and stage time, but big enough that there’s still a lively atmosphere in the workshop.
-It’ll be fun as we get to know each other and build a team together.
+The group size is going to be limited to 12 people while online - small enough that you get lots and lots of practice and stage time, but big enough that there’s still a lively atmosphere in the workshop.

 No, because we want to focus on a different genre each week so won't have time to form a show.
 We can help independent shows that pop up from the course though.